 Chabrignac

-Discover the history of the village of Chabrignac, its church and the astonishing story of the last empress of Vietnam.
+Discover the history of the village of Chabrignac, its church and the amazing story of the last empress of Vietnam.
 Meet at the town hall.

 Saint-Cernin de Larche / The village of Fournet